MarioCSilva/RI_Project/docs/instructions.md

 pip3 install -r requirements.txt
 ```

-- To run the project go to the `src` dir and simply execute:
+- To run the project go to the `src` dir and simply execute (the default value of the file may be different so please consider indicating that parameter):
 ```bash
 python3 main.py
 ```